EPSRC Sustainable Approaches to Biomedical Science Centre for Doctoral Training: Responsible and Reproducible Research

 Computational methods are now at the heart of biomedical research.
 From the simulation of the behaviour of complex systems, through the design and automation of laboratory experiments, to the analysis of both small and large-scale data, well-engineered software has proved capable of transforming biomedical science.

 SABS:R3 builds on the internationally leading track record of innovative, interdisciplinary scientific training already established by our existing EPSRC & MRC Systems Approaches to Biomedical Science (SABS) CDT programme.
-The EPSRC SABS Industrial Doctoral Centre (IDC) was established in 2009 as an open innovation partnership between researchers at the University of Oxford and 13 organisations from across the pharmaceutical and biomedical technologies sectors.
+The EPSRC SABS Industrial Doctoral Centre (IDC) was established in 2009 as an open innovation partnership between researchers at the University of Oxford and 13 organizations from across the pharmaceutical and biomedical technologies sectors.
 In its second incarnation, the EPSRC & MRC SABS CDT has grown now to 22 industrial and non-profit partners.
+SABS R3's current partners include some of the largest pharmaceutical companies in the world.

 Hear from our students, industrialists, and academics about the SABS programme in this video: